pushpabrol/co-auth-with-spa-js/README.md

-Certainly!
-Below is a `README.md` file for your SPA solution using Auth0 for authentication, including login, signup, and password reset functionalities.

----

 # Single Page Application (SPA) with Auth0 Authentication

 This project is a Single Page Application (SPA) that implements user authentication using Auth0.
 It includes features for user login, signup, and password reset.